Protests over transgender rights at LA spa turn violent

 Video posted on Twitter shows officers in riot gear hitting protesters with batons and firing bean bag rounds and other projectiles.
 At one point, a woman was hit in the abdomen, causing her to fall to the ground.

+Several dozen people were arrested for ignoring orders to disperse, and police found stun guns, knives and pepper spray discarded on the street, police later said.

-Aguilar said police made “a large number of arrests” for those who ignored orders to disperse.
-She didn’t have an immediate count because authorities were still processing the people who were arrested and screening to see if anyone needed medical treatment.
+Aguilar didn’t have an immediate arrest count because authorities were still processing the people who were arrested and screening to see if anyone needed medical treatment.

 She said no officer was injured and no protester was transported to hospitals.